What is The Right Paraglider for You !

 by GODFREY WENNESS CFI

-There are 2 main certification standards – the German DHV and the newly adopted European CEN (which replaces the French AFNOR system).
+There is now one main certification standard – the European CEN or more commonly referred to "EN".
+It replaces the French AFNOR system (which used the 12 tests with A/B/C results) and the German DHV/LTF system (which used 1, 1/2, 2, 2/3, 3 ratings).
 The standards have evolved in time too, and pilots must be aware of changes which unfortunately make it difficult to compare current gliders certification to those earlier models.

 When buying a new glider you mainly pay for design, potential airtime and re-sale value.
 These factors are directly related to the build quality (materials, construction etc), the quality of the design itself, class of glider, after sales service of the dealer (including trade in potential at a later date), the image and stability of the brand in the market and so on.